lilianjma/cse15l-lab-reports/lab-report-3-week-6.md

 3. Show an scp command copying a file to your account using just the alias you chose.
 <img width="689" alt="Screen Shot 2022-05-06 at 8 04 04 PM" src="https://user-images.githubusercontent.com/31358827/167235550-b8dcfde3-10cd-4024-a4ea-9125ee4e72e8.png">

-*Description: This allows you to create a shortcut for your username instead of having to write out the entire .ucsd.edu account name.*